openstack/bifrost/README.rst

 Use Cases
 =========

-* Installation of ironic in stand alone/noauth mode without other OpenStack components.
+* Installation of ironic in standalone/noauth mode without other OpenStack components.
 * Deployment of an operating system to a known pool of hardware as a batch operation.